mpsonntag/snippets/staging/packaging_release.md

 This creates an archive file containing all source files and all additional files specified via the MANIFEST.in and setup.py specifics.

-Naming conventions for upload: probably a good idea, to use versioning schemes like 1.3.1.1; 1.3.1.2; 1.3.1.3 etc for testing purposes.
+Naming conventions for upload: probably a good idea to use versioning schemes like 1.3.1.1; 1.3.1.2; 1.3.1.3 etc for testing purposes.
 This has to be done, since if a bug in this specific release has to be fixed the bugged release file has to be removed from PyPI and only a fixed file with A DIFFERENT NAME can be uploaded, even if the first file has been removed!

 IMPORTANT: use this naming scheme ONLY ON TEST PYPI.
-Once everything is tested and done,switch the name of the file from e.g. 1.4.2.2 back to 1.4.2 before uploading to PyPI proper!
+Once everything is tested and done, switch the name of the file from e.g. 1.4.2.2 back to 1.4.2 before uploading to PyPI proper!

 update the python packaging description - still use x.y.z.# for pypi test package upload, but make sure that the version number in info.json and in the final upload to pypi proper is exactly the same e.g. 1.4.4 == 1.4.4 in the uploaded filename. otherwise pip install with supplying a specific version number will raise problems! e.g. odml==1.4.4 cannot be installed, if the uploaded file is named odml.1.4.4.2

-This should of course not be done once we move on to the real PyPI release!

 Check whether README.rst renders correctly in general: http://rst.ninjs.org